unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 Finally check your setup in the unikname.network blockchain explorer.

-In the <brand name="uns"/> blockchain explorer you can find all the information related to any @unikname Identifier.
+In the <brand name="uns"/> blockchain explorer you can find all the information related to any UniknameIDentifier.

-To check that your organization @unikname identifier has been created correctly:
+To check that your organization UniknameIDentifier has been created correctly:

 Open the [unikname.network explorer](https://explorer.unikname.network/) and enter `@organization:my-saas-platform-101` in the search.

 <hpicture>![explorer-search-@organization_mycompany](./images/chechunexplorer.png)</hpicture>

-> Replace `my-saas-platform-101` with your own organization @unikname identifier.
+> Replace `my-saas-platform-101` with your own organization UniknameIDentifier.

-Then check the information associated with your organization @unikname identifier:
+Then check the information associated with your organization UniknameIDentifier:

 :heavy_check_mark: Your unikname is disclosed.
 You can read it on the explorer.
 :heavy_check_mark: Your unikname is of type Organization